-D.3.2.2.5 Automatic delivery of reactive power according to a characteristic curve cos r = f(P)
+D.3.2.2.5 Automatic delivery of reactive power according to a characteristic curve $\cos \gamma = f(P)$

-All static converters in plants with maximum capacity larger than 10 kW must be able to absorb reactive power in an automatic and autonomous (local control) logic according to a characteristic curve of the power factor vs. active power = f (P).
+All static converters in plants with maximum capacity larger than or equal to 10 kW must be able to absorb reactive power in an automatic and autonomous (local control) logic according to a characteristic curve of the power factor vs. active power = f(P).